tower1ight/World/1.People/Groups and Factions/Arcadia.md

   - C04
 aliases:
 ---
-the [[Xylaani Biomes and Climate|Purelake]] is the resting place for the arcadian court
+the [[Xylaani Biomes and Geography|Purelake]] is the resting place for the arcadian court

 split from the feywild